m-murasovs/actor-github-champion/README.md

 ![API token settings]({{@asset src/images/token_permissions.png}})

-For the pull request stats to work properly, the PR must not merge directly to the `master` branch, but instead to a `develop` branch.
-This is to avoid counting releases.
+By default, PRs agains the `master` branch are not counted to avoid counting releases.
+If your repository doesn't have a `develop` branch, enable this option.

 You will also need to make sure issues are **assigned** correctly (it's good practice anyway :)).
 One of the main metrics for the actor is the **number of issues closed** by each contributor.